abhinav/git-spice/README.md

 # Stack a branch on top of the current branch.
 $ gs branch create feat1

-# Stack aonther branch on top of feat1.
+# Stack another branch on top of feat1.
 $ gs branch create feat2

 # Submit pull requests for feat1 and feat2.